iSPIRT/OCEN-Documentation/docs/7-auth_service/1-overview.md

     * Ensure authenticity & completeness of data exchanged between entities
     * This is achieved through digital signatures

-All participants must register with OCEN Registry as client, as well as on Participant Registry with their API endpoints & public key.
-Each participant in the ecosystem may play the role of either being both or being one of an API provider and an API client to communicate with other modules.
+All participants must register on the Participant Registry with their API endpoints & public key.
+Each participant in the ecosystem may play the role of either being both or being one of an API Provider and an API Client to communicate with other modules.

 ## Sample flow